-District employees may set up blogs and other professional/education social media accounts using District resources and following District guidelines1 to promote communications with students, parents, and the community concerning school-related activities and for the purpose of supplementing classroom instruction.
+District employees may set up blogs and other professional/education social media accounts using District resources and following District guidelines to promote communications with students, parents, and the community concerning school-related activities and for the purpose of supplementing classroom instruction.
 Accessing professional/education social media during school hours is permitted.

 Staff are reminded that the same relationship, exchange, interaction, information, or behavior that would be unacceptable in a non-technological medium, is unacceptable when done through the use of technology.
 In fact, due to the vastly increased potential audience digital dissemination presents, extra caution must be exercised by staff to ensure they don't cross the line of acceptability.
-A good rule of thumb for staff to use is, "if you wouldn't say it face-to-face in a group, don't say it online."
+A good rule of thumb for staff to use is, "if you wouldn't say it in class, don't say it online."

 Whether permitted or not specifically forbidden by policy, or when expressed in an adult-to-adult, face-to-face context, what in other mediums of expression could remain private opinions, including "likes" or comments that endorse or support the message or speech of another person, when expressed by staff on a social media website, have the potential to be disseminated far beyond the speaker's desire or intention.

-This could undermine the public's perception of the individual's fitness to interact with students, thus undermining the employee's effectiveness.
-In this way, the expression and publication of such opinions, could potentially lead to disciplinary action being taken against the staff member, up to and including termination or nonrenewal of the contract of employment.
+This could undermine the public's perception of the individual's fitness to educate students, thus undermining the teacher's effectiveness.
+In this way, the expression and publication of such opinions could potentially lead to disciplinary action being taken against the staff member, up to and including termination or nonrenewal of the contract of employment.

 Accessing social media websites for personal use during school hours is prohibited, except during breaks or preparation periods.
 Staff are discouraged from accessing social media websites on personal equipment during their breaks and/or preparation periods because, while this is not prohibited, it may give the public the appearance that such access is occurring during instructional time.
-Staff shall not access social media websites using district equipment at any time, including during breaks or preparation periods, except in an emergency situation or with the express prior permission of school administration.
-All school district employees who participate in social media websites shall not post any school district data, documents, photographs taken at school or of students, logos, or other district owned or created information on any website.
-Further, the posting of any private or confidential school district material on such websites is strictly prohibited.

-Specifically, the following forms of technology based interactivity or connectivity are expressly permitted or forbidden:2
+Specifically, the following forms of technology based interactivity or connectivity are expressly permitted or forbidden: